MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/InkToolbar.md

 ![InkToolbar example](../../resources/images/Controls/InkCanvas.png)

 > [!NOTE]
-> This control is currently available as a developer preview for Windows 10, version 1903, and later.
-Although we encourage you to try out this control in your own prototype code now, we do not recommend that you use it in production code at this time.
-For more information, see the [XAML Islands feature roadmap](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls#feature-roadmap).
-If you have feedback about this control, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
+> If you have feedback about this control, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
 If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.

 ## About InkToolbar control